 In case one of your programs is blocked by Controlled Folder feature, then you can come here, and unblock it.
 There is no way to block apps right now.

 You should know that Ransomware can get into your PC from almost anywhere.
 The website, email and even from your favorite app if you are not careful.
-So make sure to give access to programs which you definitely trust.
+So make sure to give access to programs which you trust.
 All your files are backed up on OneDrive connected with the Microsoft account on your PC.
-So when you get a warning, you can always restore files back.
+So when you get a warning, you can always restore files.